Approach to wellness and activity

 Being part of the local community

 We recognise that being a part in your local community is, for many people, a vital part of a fulfilled life.
-Our care homes and housing locations are very much part of their local community and activities that help our residents maintain important connections with other people and groups in the area are actively encouraged.
+Our care homes are very much part of their local communities and activities that help our residents maintain important bonds and relationships with other people and groups in the area are actively encouraged.

-We actively encourage strong relationships with local groups and offer volunteering opportunities to help bring people together and enable our residents to maintain their connections in the wider community .
+We understand that people enjoy getting out and about at all ages and our homes organise outings to local leisure facilities, places of interest and social activities.
+We also continually work to create strong relationships with local groups and offer volunteering opportunities to help bring people together and enable our residents to maintain their connections in the wider community.

 If you or your organisation are interested in volunteering with Anchor, please visit our Volunteers section to find out more.